 Elena Glinskaya, Consort of Moscow Regent

-Elena Glinskaya (1510 – 1538) was the second wife of Grand Prince Vasili III and regent of Russia for 5 years (1533–38).
-Elena was a mother of Ivan the Terrible.
+Elena Glinskaya (1510 – 1538) was the second wife of Grand Prince Vasili III and regent of Russia for 5 years, from 1533 to 1538.
+You know, Elena was a mother of Ivan the Terrible.

-Vasili III’s first wife was Solomonia Saburova, but their marriage did not result in children, so Vasili divorced her despite strong opposition from the Russian Orthodox Church, and sent her to the monastery.
+Vasili III’s first wife was Solomonia Saburova, but their marriage did not result in children.
+So Vasili divorced her despite the strong opposition from the Russian Orthodox Church, and sent her to the monastery.

-After 4 years of marriage, Elena gave birth to Ivan (Ivan the Terrible), and 2 years later to Yuri (future prince of Uglich).
+After 4 years of marriage, Elena gave birth to Ivan (Ivan the Terrible), and 2 years later their second son Yuri (future prince of Uglich) was born.

-On his deathbed, Vasili III transferred his powers to Elena Glinskaya until his oldest son Ivan was mature enough to rule the country.
+On his deathbed, Vasili III transferred his powers to Elena until his eldest son Ivan was mature enough to rule the country.

 She managed to unearth several boyar’s plots that aimed at her deposition and held the throne for 5 years.
 She had a new defense wall constructed around Moscow (the foundation of Kitay-gorod), invited settlers from Lithuania.